jang33013-ops/Comp359-Assignment3/WORKLOG.md

 ## Jang — comparison.py (Labeled vs Unlabeled Trees)

-### What Was Built

-A script that compares labeled tree counts (using Cayley's formula n^(n−2)) against unlabeled tree counts for n = 1 to 7.
-Unlabeled counts are hardcoded from OEIS A000055.

 ### First Run — Bug Found

 The first run produced incorrect output.
 The unlabeled column was printing text like `unlabeled =1` instead of just the number: